boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 That's it for our brief background on `temporal_rs`.

 Date and time is hard, and there is a lot that goes into it, especially when it comes to calendars and time zones.
-But that also doesn't mean its not interesting.
+But that's what makes it interesting!

 ## Temporal API overview